 Overview

-Radiation Oncology is one of the three main therapeutic disciplines in cancer care, along with Surgical Oncology and Medical Oncology.
-In Radiation Oncology, various forms of radiation therapy are used to treat the spectrum of cancer types, including external beam radiation therapy, such as X-ray-based and/or proton therapy, as well as brachytherapy approaches.
-Most patients with cancer will require radiation therapy as part of their cancer journey, whether that be for definitive/curative, pre-operative/post-operative, or palliative intent.
+Radiation oncology is one of the three main therapeutic disciplines in cancer care, along with surgical oncology and medical oncology.
+In this field, various forms of radiation therapy are used to treat a wide range of cancers, including external beam therapy (such as X-ray-based and proton therapy) and brachytherapy.
+Most patients with cancer require radiation therapy as part of their care, whether for curative, preoperative or postoperative, or palliative purposes.

-The Department of Radiation Oncology and Molecular Sciences at Johns Hopkins is a leading provider of radiation therapy across tumor types nationally.
-Our multidisciplinary teams encompass radiation oncologists, dosimetrists (experts who calculate the dose of radiation), medical physicists, radiation oncology nurses, and radiation therapists who work cooperatively to provide the most advanced treatment options specific to each patient’s disease.
-We work very closely with our surgical and medical oncology colleagues to develop individualized treatment plans that generally involve treatment by multiple disciplines.
+The Department of Radiation Oncology and Molecular Sciences at Johns Hopkins is a national leader in providing radiation therapy across tumor types.
+Our multidisciplinary teams include radiation oncologists, dosimetrists (experts who calculate radiation dose), medical physicists, radiation oncology nurses, and radiation therapists who work together to provide advanced, patient-specific treatment options.
+We collaborate closely with surgical and medical oncology colleagues to develop individualized plans that often involve multiple disciplines.

-We also have a strong research focus, with a team of world-renowned faculty developing transformational concepts and translating basic developments into novel therapies that change the standard of care and improve the lives of cancer patients.
-The department's faculty and staff foster academic excellence, educational rigor, and diversity by maintaining a collegial, supportive, and stimulating environment that serves as a model to our peers.
+We also have a strong research focus, with world-renowned faculty developing transformative concepts and translating basic discoveries into novel therapies that improve patient outcomes.
+The department’s faculty and staff foster academic excellence, educational rigor, and diversity by maintaining a collegial, supportive, and stimulating environment.
 We prioritize your education and value your time with us.

 Electives